Canada signs agreement with Amazon Canada to distribute medical equipment

-OTTAWA (Reuters) - Canada has signed an agreement with Amazon Canada (AMZN.O) to ensure medical equipment is delivered where it is most needed in the country’s fight against the cornonavirus outbreak, Prime Minister Justin Trudeau said on Friday.
+OTTAWA, April 3 (Reuters) - Canada has signed an agreement with Amazon Canada to ensure medical equipment is delivered where it is most needed in the country’s fight against the cornonavirus outbreak, Prime Minister Justin Trudeau said on Friday.

 The Canadian government has been working with manufacturers in recent weeks to increase production of high-demand medical items like face shields, masks, gloves, ventilators, gowns and test kits to assist healthcare workers on the frontlines.